pingcap/tidb/.github/pull_request_template.md

 - [ ] Integration test
 - [ ] Manual test (add detailed scripts or steps below)
 - [ ] No code
+  > - [ ] I checked and no code files have been changed.

 Side effects